X

 Question from Sonya:

 Hi guys, love the podcast.
-There’s a lot of talk out there about the risk of Australians switching from Interest Only to Principal and Interest loans.
+There’s a lot of talk out there about the risk of Australians switching from Interest Only to Principal & Interest loans.
 I’m currently paying Interest Only, with no interest to refinance as I am starting up my own business and currently don’t have any other income coming in.
-Half of my loan is fixed, the other half is variable.
-My question is: should I pay down the principle of my investment property while the interest rates are low to control the risk of a high interest rate at a later date and the Principal and Interest I would have to pay when my loan switches over?
+Half of my loan is fixed; the other half is variable.
+My question is: Should I pay down the principal of my investment property while the interest rates are low to control the risk of a high interest rate at a later date and the Principal and Interest I would have to pay when my loan switches over?
 I’m less interested in the tax advantages, and am more interested in controlling risk and reducing my overall repayments.
 I know that the longer my Interest Only repayment is, the higher my repayments will have to be when it switches over — and that doesn’t sound great to me.
 I’m sure this, and the impact of Interest Only lending, is of interest to other listeners, so I hope you can provide insight.
 Love your work again.
 Cheers!

 Data Dive!
 Better Price Point, Better Location and Better Returns